ZeyuZhang1901/STAT-436-Homework/README.md

 |   RLHF & LLMs     |  Nov 7   | Nov 19  |
 | Final presentation topic proposals |       |  Nov 26   |
 |  Final presentations        |       | Week of Dec 9th |

+**HOMEWORK 1: Intro to PyTorch, Imitation Learning**

+Homework update: 9/29/2024.
+The main file is `STAT436-HW1.ipynb`.
+Some CartPole iteration videos can't be seen directly in the notebook, so please refer to the `videos`, `video_imitation`, and `video_constraint` folder for details.